 The graduate program is committed to the success of its students.
 To promote a high level of student achievement, the faculty and administration take an active role in mentoring and supervising the students.
+Faculty receive mentor training based on the curriculum by the Center for the Improvement of Mentored Experiences in Research (CIMER).

 A special feature of the curriculum is a "two-tier mentoring" program, which involves an academic and research mentor for each student.
 Shortly after matriculation, each student chooses a faculty member as an academic mentor.
-The academic mentor follows the student's academic and research progress, and provides advice for the duration of the student's tenure in the graduate program (see Appendix I on "The Role of an Academic Mentor").
+The academic mentor meets regularly with the student to offer advice and support regarding the student's academic and research progress, and their well-being for the duration of the student's tenure in the graduate program (see Appendix I on "The Role of an Academic Mentor").
 A student is welcome to suggest a change in academic mentor at any time during their studies.
-Such a change should not be viewed negatively.
+Such a change is not viewed negatively.
 After the laboratory rotations, each student chooses a research mentor.
 The research mentor is the doctoral thesis research advisor, who supervises the student's independent laboratory research.
-Should the student choose his or her academic mentor as the research mentor, a new academic mentor is selected.
-By providing both academic and research mentors, the School provides each student with advice from faculty who hold different views and can then offer unique and in-depth evaluations of the student.
-The mentor pool available to students entering in Fall 2021 is detailed in Appendix II.
+Should the student choose their academic mentor as the research mentor, a new academic mentor is selected.
+By providing both academic and research mentors, the School provides each student with advice from faculty who may hold different views and can then offer unique and in-depth evaluations of the student.
+The mentor pool available to students entering in Fall 2023 is detailed in Appendix II.